trek-view/gopro2gsv/design/mvp/modes-specification.md

 		* to remove erroneous GPS points / frames: useful for when GPS is erratic and GSV rejects unmodified input video for this reason
 		* keep a copy of extracted frames: useful if you want to share geotagged frames in addition to the video (e.g. on Facebook, etc.)
 4. .360 mode -> max2sphere -> timelapse frames -> final video (for MAX cameras)
 	* this mode is similar to equirectangular mp4 video -> timelapse frames -> final video mode, however accepts GoPro's .360 video format (EAC projection). .360 inputs are broken into geotagged timelapse frames at a user set frame rate, erroneous GPS points/frames removed, and these frames are then converted to equirectangular images using max2sphere, and finally rebuilt into an equirectangular video, or set of equirectangular videos (and optionally a set of frames).
 The user options are the same as equirectangular mp4 video -> timelapse frames -> final video mode
-5. dual fisheye timelapse frames -> fusion2sphere -> timelapse frames -> final video (for Fusion cameras)
-	* this mode take two fisheye timelapse frames, stitches them together into equirectangular frames using fusion2sphere, removes erroneous GPS points/frames, and the extracted frames are then rebuilt into an equirectangular video, or set of equirectangular videos.
-The user options are the same as equirectangular timelapse frames -> final video
-6. dual fisheye mp4 video -> timelapse frames -> final video (for Fusion cameras)
-	* this mode takes two fisheye mp4 videos, breaks each video into frames at a user defined frame rate, stitches them together into equirectangular frames using fusion2sphere, removes erroneous GPS points/frames, and the extracted frames are then rebuilt into an equirectangular video, or set of equirectangular videos.
-The user options are the same as equirectangular mp4 video -> timelapse frames -> final video mode

 ## Mode specifications